Radiotherapy irradiates healthy tissues, due to the technical challenge of focusing beams only to the cancer.

 Cataracts

 When cataracts form while tumours are still active, or very soon after the last tumour activity, they can prevent thorough examination of the eye.
-If this happens, it may be necessary to remove the eye to protect the child’s life.
+If the doctors are unable to assess tumour activity, this can pose a risk to the child’s life.

 Photoleukocoria (white pupil in photos)

 As cancer dies after radiation, it calcifies, taking on a chalky appearance that may remain throughout life.
 This can generate a white reflection in flash photographs, similar to the common early sign of retinoblastoma.
+Find out more about white pupil after retinoblastoma diagnosis.

 Hypoplasia (reduced orbital bone growth)